Jeffrey D. Klein

 Jeffrey David Klein (born July 10, 1960) is an American politician and a member of the Democratic Party.
 He represented the New York State Senate's 34th District, serving parts of Bronx and Westchester Counties from 2005 to 2018.
 Klein also served as Deputy Democratic Conference Leader.

 Klein served in the New York State Assembly from 1994 until 2004, when he was elected to the New York State Senate.
 From January 2011 to April 2018, Klein led the Independent Democratic Conference (IDC), a group of Democratic state senators who formed a separate conference and allied themselves with Senate Republicans.
 Klein and his IDC colleagues rejoined the Senate Democratic Conference in April 2018.

 In the September 2018 Democratic primary election, Klein was defeated by lawyer and first-time candidate Alessandra Biaggi in what amounted to a major upset for Klein and his former IDC colleagues.
 Klein remained on the general election ballot on a minor party line and was defeated by Biaggi again.

 Early life and education

-A lifelong resident of the northeast Bronx, son of Howard and Marilyn Klein, he was educated in Bronx public schools.
+A lifelong resident of the northeast Bronx, Klein is the son of Howard and Marilyn Klein.
+He was educated in Bronx public schools.
 Klein received his undergraduate degree from Queens College, an M.P.A. from Columbia University's School of International and Public Affairs, and a J.D. from the City University of New York School of Law, where he was a member of the law review.